kaiwaehner/ksql-fork-with-deep-learning-function/README.md

 Start the KSQL CLI (or alternatively use the KSQL UI):
 **bin/ksql http://localhost:8088**

+The following creates topics and test data manually so that you can follow each step.
+Instead, you can also use the ksql-datagen tool (part of KSQL project) to generate test data.
+You just need to provide an Avro file.
+Here is the file to create a continuous random test data sensor feed: https://github.com/kaiwaehner/confluent-live-demo-scripts-and-docs/blob/master/anomaly-detection-autoencoder/EcdSensorData.avro

 Create a Kafka Topic for this demo:
 kafka-topics \
 --zookeeper localhost:2181 \